 Breastfeeding at Home

-Your baby may not always give you the "I'm hungry" signals or always breastfeed well by the time he or she leaves the hospital, but the Woman's lactation consultants will be able to work with you to develop a discharge breastfeeding plan.
-Your breastfeeding plan will be designed with you and your baby's unique situation in mind.
+Your baby may not always give you the hunger signal or breastfeed well by the time he leaves the hospital.
+Our lactation consultants help you create an at-home breastfeeding plan that works for you, your baby and your lifestyle.

-- Skin-to-skin contact may help you continue to produce milk and bond with your baby.
+- Give your baby lots of hugs.
+Skin-to-skin contact helps you continue to produce milk and bond with your baby.

-- If your baby sometimes chokes during breastfeeding, he or she may be having difficulty controlling the milk flow during let-down.
-Most babies learn to handle milk let-down as they mature.
-Until then, you might try pumping through the let-down immediately before a feeding.
-Another option is to take the baby off the breast until the milk flow slows.
-Some mothers find it helps to position the baby so that the back of his or her throat is higher than the nipple.
-The milk then travels uphill during a let-down, which slows the flow.
+- If your baby sometimes chokes during breastfeeding, he may be having trouble controlling the milk flow during let-down.
+Try pumping through the let-down immediately before a feeding or take your baby off the breast until the milk flow slows.
+Some moms find it helpful to hold their baby with the back of his throat higher than the nipple.